Maven-Building-LLMS-into-Production/Cicero-LLM-Synthesizer/README.md

-    requirements              Install Python dependencies into the Python environment show-params               Show the set of input parameters sort-requirements         Sort the project packages requirements file test                      Run all Python unit tests with verbose output and logs
+    requirements              Install Python dependencies into the Python environment show-params               Show the set of input parameters sort-requirements         Sort the project packages requirements file
 ```

 > **NOTE**: If you're using `Windows`, you may have to copy and modify to some